Amended autopsy: Black man died due to sedative, restraint

 Associated Press

-Despite the finding, the death of Elijah McClain, a 23-year-old massage therapist, was still listed as undetermined, the report shows.
+Despite the finding, the death of Elijah McClain, a 23-year-old massage therapist, was still listed as undetermined, not a homicide, the report shows.
 McClain was put in a neck hold and injected with ketamine after being stopped by police in Aurora for “being suspicious.”
 He was unarmed.

 The original autopsy report that was written soon after his death in August 2019 did not reach a conclusion about how he died or what type of death is was, such as if it was natural, accidental or a homicide.
 That was a major reason why prosecutors initially decided not to pursue charges.